• Skip to primary navigation

 Threats

-List those external factors that keep you awake at night.
+List those external factors keeping you awake at night.
 For example, the boom in natural gas production has done more damage to coal producers than the impact of environmental concerns.

 What could change your market or cause your products and services to become obsolete?
 Extend your thinking to suppliers, partners, and employees.